ron-rivest/consistent_sampler/README.md

 # consistent_sampler
+Routine ``sampler`` for providing 'consistent sampling' --- sampling that is consistent across subsets.
+Consistent sampling works by associating a random number with each element; the desired sample is found by taking the subset of the desired sample size containing those elements with the smallest associated random numbers.

+The sampling is *consistent* since it consistently favors elements with small associated random numbers; if two sets S and T have substantial overlap, then their samples of a given size will also have substantial overlap (for the same random seed).

-Routine for providing 'consistent sampling' (intended for use in election audits, although usable in other applications. as well).
+This routine is intended for use in election audits, but is easily usable for other applications.

 This routine takes as input a finite collection of distinct object ids, a random seed, and some other parameters.

-It provides as output a "sampling order" --- an ordered list of object ids that determine the sample.

 The sampling may be "with replacement" or "without replacement".
 One of the additional parameters to the routine is "take" -- the size of the desired sample.

+It provides as output a "sampling order" --- an ordered list of object ids that determine the sample.
 For sampling without replacement, the output can not be longer than the input, as no object may appear in the sample more than once.
 For sampling with replacement, the output may be infinite in length, as an object may appear in the sample an arbitrarily large (even infinite) number of times.

-The output of this routine is therefore always a python generator, capable of producing an infinitely long stream of output object ids.
+The output of ``sampler`` is therefore always a python generator, capable of producing an infinitely long stream of output object ids.

-As a small example:
+As a small example of sampling without replacement:

-    g = sample(['A-1', 'A-2', 'B-1', 'B-2', 'B-3'], with_replacement=False, take=4, seed=314159)
+    g = sampler(['A-1', 'A-2', 'B-1', 'B-2', 'B-3'], with_replacement=False, take=4, seed=314159)

 yields a generator g whose output can be printed: